Detecting Cognitive Signatures in Typing Behavior for Non-Intrusive Authorship Verification: BACKGROUND AND RELATED WORK

 \subsection{Keystroke Dynamics as a Behavioral Signal}

 Keystroke dynamics has been studied extensively as a biometric modality.
 Killourhy and Maxion~\cite{Killourhy2009} achieved 9.6\% equal-error rate for identity verification on 51 subjects.
-Dhakal et al.~\cite{Dhakal2018} collected 136 million keystrokes from 168,000 participants, providing population-level IKI statistics.
+Dhakal et al.~\cite{Dhakal2018} collected 136 million keystrokes from 168,000 participants, providing population-level inter-keystroke interval (\IKI) statistics.
 The neuroQWERTY project~\cite{Giancardo2016} showed that keystroke timing exhibits $1/f$-like temporal structure characteristic of biological motor control~\cite{VanOrden2003}.
-Critically, Monaco~\cite{Monaco2026} demonstrated that keystroke dynamics can be \emph{forged} with high fidelity, motivating our focus on cognitive signatures (``was this composed?'') rather than identity signatures (``who typed this?'').
+Critically, Condrey~\cite{Condrey2026TrustInversion} demonstrated that keystroke dynamics can be \emph{forged} with high fidelity, motivating our focus on cognitive signatures (``was this composed?'') rather than identity signatures (``who typed this?'').